KuringMIN/dwm/README.md

 dwm is an extremely fast, small, and dynamic window manager for X.

-BTW, my scripts are in [this repo](https://github.com/theniceboy/scripts).
+BTW, TheCW's scripts are in [this repo](https://github.com/theniceboy/scripts).

 Requirements
 ------------